 - It’s a smaller seat which works well for people with small apartments or houses.

-- The fabric seat part can’t be removed which makes fully cleaning the seat really difficult.
+- The fabric seat part can’t be removed, which makes fully cleaning the seat difficult.

 - The seat leans back a little and isn’t adjustable.

-The Joovy Foodoo is one of the best high chairs on the market because it can fit all sizes with its eight adjustable height positions, five reclining positions and two positions for the footrest.
+The Joovy Foodoo is our top pick for the best high chair because it can fit all sizes with its eight adjustable height positions, five reclining positions, and two positions for the footrest.

-The tray is big enough that you can use a plate on it to get your baby used to using plates before they start eating at the table.
+The tray is big enough that you can use a plate on it to get your baby used to using them before they start eating at the table.

 This chair can hold up to 50 pounds so you’ll be able to use it for a long time.
-The shoulder straps having locking tabs on the back is a nice touch that will help protect your baby.
+The shoulder locking tabs on the back are a nice touch that will help protect your baby.

-Cherish these high chair days because it won’t be long before you’re packing that high chair away and you’ll be wishing you could go back in time to when your child was that young again.
+Cherish these high chair days because it won’t be long before you’re packing it away and wishing they were that little again.